10 Ways That I’m Failing Kindergarten

 And I was actually really organized that first week of school, so you can only imagine what’s going to happen come February.

 4. Scholastic Books.
 Do you have those where you live?
-Miles got off the bus bursting with excitement over these book catalogs from his teacher.
+My son got off the bus bursting with excitement over these book catalogs from his teacher.
 He had already circled all of the books that he thought would be amazing.

 And then he spent the rest of the evening highlighting those books.
 And we’re really working on the whole reading thing, so anything that gets him excited and encourages him to love reading is great by me.
 And these books are cheap.
 Like $1 cheap.

 But – big shocker – I missed the deadline.
 Didn’t order a single one.
 Didn’t even realize I’d missed the deadline until I missed the 2nd deadline too.
-And when Miles’s friends all get their books at school one day soon, I’m going to have a pretty disappointed kid.
+And when my son’s friends all get their books at school one day soon, I’m going to have a pretty disappointed kid.

 But I’m just going to tell him that it was his dad’s fault.
-And when Miles never learns to read, guess whose fault that will be too?
+And when my son never learns to read, guess whose fault that will be too?

 5. Buying lunch.
-I envisioned packing Miles the ultimate in healthy lunches.
+I envisioned packing my son the ultimate in healthy lunches.
 There would be fruit and vegetables and lots of colors and sandwiches that looked like animals.

 Every time he begged to buy his lunch, I said, “NO. I love making your lunches!”

 And that lasted for all of one week.

 He’s bought nearly every single day since then because… I don’t have to pack his lunch when he buys.
 And that makes me even happier than knowing that he’s eating a sandwich that is shaped like a dinosaur.